Early Voting Changes In North Carolina Spark Bipartisan Controversy

 In Gaston County, just west of Charlotte, Elections Director Adam Ragan said the county cut its early voting locations from five to three as a result of the law, which was passed in June.
 The law requires all sites within a county to be open from 7 a.m. to 7 p.m. during the week.
 Previously, counties, which are responsible for administering elections, had leeway to set the number of hours early voting sites could be open.

-"I would have loved to have had more early voting locations," Ragan said, "It came down to having more locations, helping more voters versus our fiduciary responsibilities to the county."
+"I would have loved to have had more early voting locations," Ragan said.
+"It came down to having more locations, helping more voters versus our fiduciary responsibilities to the county."

 North Carolina has been ground zero in the partisan voting wars of the past decade.
 Since 2010, a number of laws passed by the Republican-controlled legislature on voter ID, redistricting and early voting have been struck down by courts at various points.